 Although to some a school vision and mission may seem like an obligatory message on a feature wall, when you are setting up a new school these statements are invaluable.
 We prefer to describe this step as identifying the school’s unique “voice.”
-It is important that the school voice is clear and that all decisions about school design, curriculum, choice of staff and policies reflect a unique plan.
+It is important that the school voice is clear and that all decisions about design, curriculum, choice of staff and policies reflect a unique plan.
 Project forward to a time in 20 years when graduates return to the school and share stories of great times.
 How will they describe the school?
 What is unique about it?
 How will people distinguish your school from others?
 What are the “Signature Experiences“?

-Financial Planning – The Business Plan for Setting up a New School
+Financial Planning – The Business Plan for Setting up a School

 Both non-profit and for-profit schools need to have a comprehensive business plan that outlines a sound financial strategy both short and long term.
 We recommend a comprehensive 10-year plan with knowledge that it usually takes 3-5 years for a school to reach a sound financial position.
 Will you invest in and own the facility?
-(PropCo) Will you invest in and own the school business/operations?
+(PropCo) Will you invest in and own the business/operations?
 (OpCo) Will you engage a professional education management team?
 What is your investment horizon?

-Long-term planning is essential as it is easy for school leadership to become reactive and lmove attention away from the end goal.
+Long-term planning is essential as it is easy for leaders to become reactive and move attention away from the end goal.
 Schools are busy, complex and stressful places, but good management focuses on strategic planning at least 5-10 years in advance.